XuwuX671/json-to-table/README.md

     ```bash
     make build
     ```
-    The compiled binaries will be placed in the `release` directory.
+    The compiled binaries will be placed in the `dist` directory.

 3.  **Create release packages (ZIP):**
     ```bash
     make package
     ```
-    This will create ZIP archives for each OS in the `release` directory, ready for a GitHub release.
+    This will create ZIP archives for each OS in the `dist` directory, ready for a GitHub release.

 ## **Flags**